 An application for a personal licence costs £37 and will last indefinitely* unless surrendered, forfeited, suspended, or revoked.

-You can apply online - simply click on the button below - or download an application form from the GOV.UK website.
+You can apply online - simply click on the button below - or download an application form from the GOV.UK website and post it to us using the contact details provided.
 Alternatively, you can contact us using the details provided on this page.

 *Licences previously lasted for 10 years.
 In April 2015 the law was changed and licences now last indefinitely.
 If you already hold a licence issued by us it may have an expiry date shown on it.
 You can ignore the expiry date and continue to use your licence and badge.
 In the event that your licence needs to be reissued, e.g. you change address or the licence is lost, we will issue a new licence which will not show an expiry date.